dp8523/RochesterMunchies/docs/DesignDoc.md

 > static models (UML class diagrams) with some details such as critical attributes and methods._

 ### Static Code Analysis/Design Improvements
-> _Discuss design improvements that you would make if the project were
-> to continue.
-These improvement should be based on your direct
-> analysis of where there are problems in the code base which could be
-> addressed with design changes, and describe those suggested design
-> improvements._
 Our Buyer implementation files have not been covered yet, and should the project continue, it would be in our best interest to focus on the buyer files and testing each individual function.
 Testing these functions would allow us to continue developing the shopping